edwardramirez31/import-map-deployer/README.md

 }
 ```

+> You can have as many `locations` as you want
+## Deploy to AWS

-2. Run `serverless deploy` command passing the username and password that you will use to authenticate at the import map deployer application
+Run `serverless deploy` command passing the username and password that you will use to authenticate at the import map deployer application

 ```
 serverless deploy --verbose --username {YOUR_USERNAME} --password {YOUR_PASSWORD}
 ```

-> `urlSafeList` will contain the url prefix of your micro frontend, example, your CloudFront distribution `https://t9nei6k2dlub2c.cloudfront.net/`

 # Import-Map-Deployer docs